dbry23/brytech.dev/user/pages/01.home/_about/about.md

 ## About Me

-I am Dave Bry, a technology enthusiast currently living and working in the City of Brotherly Love - Philadelphia, Pennsylvania.
+I am Dave Bry, a technology enthusiast currently living in South Jersey outside of Philadelphia, Pennsylvania.

-Working primarily as a .NET developer for over 14 years, I have experience in a variety of industries including e-commerce, legal, commercial mortgage, and retail marine sales.
+Working primarily as a .NET developer for over 15 years, I have experience in a variety of industries including e-commerce, legal, commercial mortgage, and retail marine sales.
 Most recently, I have been writing curriculum material for the aspiring software developers enrolled at [Tech Elevator](https://www.techelevator.com).